11 Snakes Found In Java (Indonesia)

 Source: iNaturalist user nmoorhatch – CC BY 4.0

-Lesser Sunda pitvipers (Trimeresurus insularis) are found across Indonesia’s various Lesser Sunda islands, the largest of which is Bali.
+Lesser Sunda pitvipers (Trimeresurus insularis) are found across Indonesia’s various Lesser Sunda islands, the largest of which is the tourist hotspot of Bali.
 They’re particularly common near the Bali capital of Denpasar, but they also have a large presence in the eastern half of Java.
-This species is famous for being one of the bluest snakes, as while the majority are jungle green, with a white line on their flanks, a sizeable portion are sky blue and remain that way for life.
+This species is famous for being one of the bluest snakes worldwide, as while the majority are jungle green, with a white line on their flanks, a sizeable portion are sky blue and remain that way for life.

-Trimeresurus insularis is mainly found in forests at altitudes up to 1200 metres.
+Lesser Sunda pitvipers are mainly found in forests at altitudes of up to 1200 metres.
 This species is a very imaginative hunter.
-One of their strategies is to rest on branches directly adjacent to sheer limestone cliff walls, and wait patiently for climbing lizards to run up, and then pluck them off with a sudden extension of their coiled body.
+One of their strategies is to rest on branches directly adjacent to sheer limestone cliff walls, and wait patiently for climbing lizards to run up the rocky face.
+When the moment comes, they pluck these lizards off with a sudden extension of their coiled body.

-Trimeresurus insularis can ambush prey 5-15 metres high in the tree canopy, but also on vegetation close to the ground.
-They even possess a brightly coloured tail tip which they move in a slow rhythmical fashion, in order to lure in curious amphibians.
+Lesser Sunda pitvipers can ambush prey 5-15 metres high in the tree canopy, but also on vegetation close to the ground.
+They even possess a brightly coloured tail tip which they move in a slow, rhythmical fashion, in order to lure in curious amphibians.

 Fortunately, humans are not susceptible to this hypnosis.
-If a Lesser Sunda pitviper sinks its teeth into you, you can expect swelling, agonising pain and possibly necrosis, but most likely not death.
-One of their confirmed prey is Boulenger’s pipe snake (Cylindrophis boulengeri).
-This is related to the red-tailed pipe snake mentioned earlier on this list, so this too may be part of their diet.
+If a Lesser Sunda pitviper sinks its teeth into you, then you can expect swelling, agonising pain and possibly necrosis, but most likely not death.
+One of their confirmed prey is Boulenger’s pipe snake (Cylindrophis boulengeri), a close relative of the red-tailed pipe snake mentioned earlier on this list, meaning that this too may be part of their diet.

 9 Striped keelback